-School is committed to open and honest communication and the highest possible standards of integrity.
+St Thomas & St Anne's is committed to open and honest communication and the highest possible standards of integrity.
 This will support safeguarding and promoting the welfare of all pupils in its care and expects all staff and volunteers to share this commitment.

-This procedure complies with the statutory guidance including "Keeping Children Safe in Education (KCSiE) from the Department for Education.
-This policy forms part of the HR KCSiE Framework to support schools to meet their responsibilities with regards to safeguarding and child protection.
+This procedure complies with the statutory guidance including Keeping Children Safe in Education (KCSiE) issued by the Department for Education.
+This policy forms part of the HR KCSiE Framework to support schools to meet their responsibilities in relation to safeguarding and child protection.